 - When your hands come into contact with your face the virus can cause infection through your mouth, nose, eyes.

 Symptoms of a coronavirus infection (COVID-19) usually start up to 14 days after catching the virus.

 The symptoms of COVID-19 include:

 Most people with COVID-19 have a mild illness and fully recover.
-Some people have been severely ill and there have been associated deaths.
+A minority develop severe illness which can be fatal.

 Severe illness is more likely in people who:

 · are aged over 60 years or frail